 Find more information online about the book and the author, plus discussion questions (also available combined as a printable PDF booklet).
 Enjoy additional written and musical works by Harjo available at the Library.

 The NEA Big Read of How We Became Human is presented by Eugene Public Library in collaboration with University of Oregon Native American Studies, Common Reading, Center for the Study of Women in Society, and Museum of Natural and Cultural History; Yachats Trail Committee; Lane County History Museum; Oregon Contemporary Theatre; Springfield Public Library; Friends of Eugene Public Library, and Eugene Public Library Foundation.

-The NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest, which awarded Eugene Public Library a grant of $15,000 to coordinate the project locally.
-Eugene Public Library was previously chosen to host Big Reads of Fahrenheit 451 (2012) and The Great Gatsby (2014), and The Maltese Falcon (2017).
+The NEA Big Read is a program of the National Endowment for the Arts in partnership with Arts Midwest, which awarded Eugene Public Library a grant of $14,000 to coordinate the project locally.
+Eugene Public Library was previously chosen to host Big Reads of Fahrenheit 451 (2012), The Great Gatsby (2014), and The Maltese Falcon (2017).